Macaw vs Masked Lovebird: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Macaw and Masked Lovebird based on their distinct physical builds and metabolic profiles.
 Macaw at Large to Very Large (12-40 inches, 150-1700 grams) needs caloric intake calibrated to their moderate activity level, while Masked Lovebird at 1.5-2 oz (43-55 grams) requires nutrition matched to their moderate energy output.
 The size difference means food costs diverge significantly: smaller birds consume less volume but may need calorie-dense formulas, while larger birds require bulk quantities of controlled-calorie food.
-Macaw's predisposition to breed-specific conditions may require specialized dietary formulations, while Masked Lovebird may benefit from diets supporting breed-specific conditions.
+Macaw's predisposition to species-specific conditions may require specialized dietary formulations, while Masked Lovebird may benefit from diets supporting species-specific conditions.
 Both birds benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements